-While six months have passed since devastating floods and bushfires struck north Queensland and Tasmania, the work of rebuilding lives and communities continues.
-Wesfarmers is proud of how our businesses and team members have helped communities and families recover.
+While many months have passed since devastating floods and bushfires struck north Queensland and Tasmania in early 2019, the work of rebuilding lives and communities continues.
+Wesfarmers is proud of how our businesses and team members helped communities and families recover.

 At the height of these disasters, local Bunnings and Kmart teams provided supplies to emergency response teams, and hands-on assistance at evacuation centres including product donations and a daily sausage sizzle (often with help from the Clontarf Foundation and council).